Communication of Science and Technology

 Recent graduates have gone on to graduate and/or professional schools in law, medicine, dentistry, nursing, physical therapy, organizational leadership, public policy and public health.
 Others have gone on to pursue professional opportunities in presenting science in both written and visual formats in both the public and private sectors, while others have begun careers in accounting, public relations, pharmaceutical sales, information technology, advertising, consulting, and public service.

-The core course CSET 2100 is taught each fall by science writer Stephen Ornes (http://stephenornes.com/).
+The core course CSET 2100 is taught each semester by science writer Stephen Ornes (http://stephenornes.com/).
 Professor David Weintraub, from the Department of Physics & Astronomy, directs the program and advises most CSET majors.
-Other core faculty who often teach courses taken by CSET majors include Ole Molvig (History), Jay Clayton (English), Jonathan Gilligan (Earth and Environmental Science), Jeffrey Schall (Neuroscience), Ruth Rogaski (History and Asian Studies) and Jennifer Fay (Cinema and Media Arts and English).
+Other core faculty who often teach courses taken by CSET majors include Amanda Little (English and CSET), Shellie Richards (CSET), Ole Molvig (History), Jay Clayton (English), Jeffrey Schall (Neuroscience), Ruth Rogaski (History and Asian Studies) and Jennifer Fay (Cinema and Media Arts and English).